Labs you can actually open.

 Static + Default Routing

 Build a small enterprise with two branches.
-Configure static routes, a default route to the ISP, and verify the routing table.
+Configure static routes to each branch LAN, a default route to the ISP, and a floating static backup, then verify the routing table.

 Don't see what you need?
 Tell us which lab you'd like — we add labs in the order most students ask for them.